OnkelTem/gss-craft-calc/README.md

 ## Pros and cons

 Evident advantage of this calculator: flexibility and ease-of-use.
-It allows you to be *focused*: you don't need to list ALL the recipes with their details.
-Instead you list only those recipes that you really need and skip some obvious ones.
+It allows you to be *focused*: you don't need to list each and every recipe.
+Instead you narrow the list down to the most important items, to a degree when you're not overloaded with a bunch of unnecessary details.

 Cons are clear two: it's a manual job.
-From the other hand, once created a database can be shared.
+From the other hand, once created a database can be shared or reused.
 So feel free to create one and share with others.

 Ok, I'm tired of writing this README.md, now back to my work.